 The Queensland Civil and Administrative Tribunal (QCAT) has the power to hear tenancy disputes.
-To apply for a tenancy hearing you need to fill in a QCAT Application for Minor Civil Dispute - Residential Tenancy Dispute (form 2).
+To apply for a tenancy hearing you need to fill in a QCAT Application for Minor Civil Dispute - Residential Tenancy Dispute (Form 2).
 This form is available from your local courthouse or online at www.qcat.qld.gov.au.

-Tribunal hearings about bond refunds, compensation claims, reasons for the refusal to a request to keep a pet or grounds on notices, are non-urgent applications.
-This means the applicant must have a Notice of Unresolved Dispute (NURD) from the RTA before applying to QCAT for a bond dispute hearing.
+Tribunal hearings to dispute a lessor or provider's refusal to the request to keep a pet are non-urgent applications.
+This means you must have a Notice of Unresolved Dispute (NURD) from the RTA before applying to the Tribunal.
 You must write the RTA NURD conciliation number on your QCAT application form.

 If you apply for a hearing, you are the 'applicant'.
-If applying to the Tribunal your application should clearly state your claim.
+When you apply to the Tribunal your application should clearly state your claim.
 Focus on the facts of the case.
 You can attach a summary statement and copies of relevant evidence.